underthestars-zhy/MagicData/README.md

 # MagicData

-A description of this package.
+A replacement of SQlite, CoreData or Realm.
+It is very easy to use and is a light version.